olson-sean-k/plexus/README.md

 ## Half-Edge Graph Meshes

-Generators are flexible and easy to use, but only represent a stream of topology and vertex geometry.
+Generators produce an ephemeral stream of topology and vertex geometry.
 A `Mesh`, represented as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list), supports arbitrary geometry for vertices, edges, and faces.
-The graph can also be queried and manipulated in ways that generators and iterator expressions cannot.
+The graph can also be traversed and manipulated in ways that generators and iterator expressions cannot, such as circulation, extrusion, merging, and joining.

 ```rust
 use nalgebra::Point3;